tail-unica/hopwise/docs/source/get_started/distributed_training.rst

 2. Choose a model:
 >>>>>>>>>>>>>>>>>>>>>>>>>
 In RecBole, we implement more than 100 recommendation models covering general recommendation, sequential recommendation, context-aware recommendation and knowledge-based recommendation.
-You can choose a model from our :doc:`../user_guide/model_intro`.
 Here we choose BPR model to train and test.

 Then, you need to set the parameter for BPR model.
-You can check the :doc:`../user_guide/model/general/bpr` and add the model settings into the `test.yaml`, like:
+You can check the :doc:`/user_guide/tasks_models/model/general/bpr` and add the model settings into the `test.yaml`, like:

 .. code:: yaml